 In-store demos are ways CPG brands and retailers engage with the shoppers directly, fostering a human connection to help them experience the product.
 You may wonder whether in store sampling events are effective for all brick-and-mortar stores - well, they are, especially if the area of specialization is very competitive, like food products in grocery stores and supermarkets.
 These product demonstrations are high ROI investments in making sure you stand out among the rest.

 To a great extent, your performance as a grocery store lies in the success or failure of your retail marketing strategy.
 Thankfully, pragmatism is one of the tenets of retail, and that's why we'll look at the essentials of having a memorable in-store demo.

 Here is an essential condition for the success of your successful marketing strategy - the continuous presence of product samplings in your store will surely increase traffic and the length of time shoppers spend there.
-We both know that increased traffic and shopping time will translate into more revenue per customer and increased sales per square foot of your stores.
-However, these results depend on the effectiveness of how well you plan and execute such promotional campaigns. - Let me explain.
+We both know that increased traffic and shopping time will translate into more revenue per customer and increased sales per square footage of your stores.
+However, these results depend on the effectiveness of how well you plan and execute such promotional campaigns.
+Let me explain.

 Odd products from random brands demonstrated by untrained people during miscellaneous days and times will not generate a customer experience that makes shoppers want more and share with others to start WOM Marketing wave.

 A successful retail marketing strategy anchored in-store demo programs planned and executed with care and precision to yield desired results.